tableau/connector-plugin-sdk/docs/mcd.md

 # The Connection Metadata File

-The Connection Metadata file provides some control over the metadata hierarchy elements Database, Schema, and Table.
+The Connection Metadata file provides some limited control over the metadata hierarchy elements Database, Schema, and Table.
 For example, it can be used to:
 - provide a default value for Database on the connection dialog, and
 - supress the Database, Schema, or Table selectors from the schema viewer, which the user sees after the connection is established.

+If you don't provide a Connection Metadata file, then by default all three selectors will be shown.

 The Connection Metadata file ([XSD](https://github.com/tableau/connector-plugin-sdk/blob/dev-2020.2/validation/connector_plugin_metadata.xsd)) is the one named in the manifest in the `<connection-metadata>` element.
 Here we discuss the structure of this file.